kbertalan/kbertalan.github.io/_posts/2021-10-31-prevent-invalid-input-with-dependent-types.md

 In this example we will ignore the problem how to associate a handler function a matched route, and concentrate on how to implement the route selection only.

-As we plan to make the users of the framework life easier we provide a function which can accept a route as string and returns another function which can replace a string based path with a proper path model if the path matches the route.
+As we plan to make the users of the framework life easier we provide a function which can accept a route as string and provides another function which can replace a string based path with a proper path model if the path matches the route.

 Let model this with the following types and function: